Configure the Windows Firewall to Allow SQL Server Access

 Additional Firewall Settings Using the Windows Firewall Item in Control Panel

-Exceptions that you add to the firewall can restrict the opening of the port to incoming connections from specific computers or the local subnet.
-This restriction of the scope of the port opening can reduce how much your computer is exposed to malicious users, and is recommended.
+The added firewall can restrict the opening of the port to incoming connections from specific computers or local subnet.
+Limit the scope of the port opening to reduce how much your computer is exposed to malicious users.

 Using the Windows Firewall item in Control Panel only configures the current firewall profile.